intelligent-username/Gradient-Descent/README.md

 Scheduled rates/formulas also require empirical tuning for $\gamma$ and $\lambda$, but they are more consistent and convergent as loss functions tend to flatten out near a minimum anyway.

-#### 3. Adaptive
+#### 3. <u>Adaptive</u>

-Now, these are the real optimizations.
-Adaptive learning rates adjust $\eta$ based on the current behaviour of the loss function's gradient.
+These are the real optimizations.
+Adaptive learning rates adjust not just the learning rate but the learning method based on the current behaviour of the loss function's gradient.
 This means that, with a 'strange' enough loss surface, the learning rate can go down, then back up, etc. and continue oscillating until convergence is reached.
+Note that the notation I use isn't very 'canonical', as it is designed to make the math behind the implementation clearer.
+It is still correct.

-##### Newton's Method
+##### **Newton's Method**

-Based on Newton's root-finding technique, this method uses the second-order derivative (Hessian) to find the optimal learning rate.
+Based on Newton's root-finding technique, this method uses the second-order derivative (Hessian) to find the optimal learning rate, and substitutes it as the updated learning rate for the canonical gradient descent update.
 It can converge faster than first-order methods but is computationally expensive.
 It is written as:

 $$
 w_{i+1} = w_i - H^{-1} \nabla f(x_i)